 See W. Stroebe & S.M.
 Stroebe, Bereavement and Health: The Psychological and Physical Consequences of Partner Loss 167 (1987); C.E.
-Ross, Reconceptualizing Marital Status as a Continuum of \Social Attachment, 57 J. Marriage & Fam.
+Ross, Reconceptualizing Marital Status as a Continuum of Social Attachment, 57 J. Marriage & Fam.
 129 (1995).

-by the legal benefits associated with marriage.
-In times of illness, a legal spouse is afforded access to her or his incapacitated partner and can make health decisions for her or him, including decisions involving the continuance or cessation of heroic measures to prolong the partner's life. capabilities are likely to increase the extent to which the spouse experiences a sense of personal control in the situation, which is associated with better health among caregivers.
-37 When a partner dies, the stress of bereavement is likely to be compounded if the death creates financial strain for the surviving partner.
-38 Some of this stress is alleviated for married partners by the legal recognition of the couple's relationship insofar as it accords the surviving automatic rights of inheritance, death benefits, and bereavement leave.
+the spouse experiences a sense of personal control in the situation, which is associated with better health among spousal caregivers.
+When a partner dies, the stress of bereavement is likely to be compounded if the death creates financial strain for the surviving partner.
+Some of this stress is alleviated for married partners by the legal recognition of the couple's relationship insofar as it accords the surviving spouse automatic rights of inheritance, death benefits, and bereavement leave.